SCCapstone/Capstone-Terrain-Trail/README.md

 ## Testing

-This project uses Jest and React Testing Library for automated testing.
+This project uses Jest, Cypress, and React Testing Library for automated testing.

 ### Test Location